Recapping the main points from earlier classes:

 - Run opponent off the end.

-- If – and only if – you must get hit, attack first.
+- If – and only if – you must get hit, attack with priority.

 - Every point starts in the 4m zone and most points end there.

-- Sometimes no one scores in the 4m zone; then there will be an attacker with priority and a defender without.
+- Sometimes no one scores in the 4m zone; then there will be an Attacker on the March with priority and a Defender on Defence without priority.

-Last week we went through the basics of how to be an attacker.
-It is essentially an exercise in perfect targeting:
+Last week we went through the basics of how to be an Attacker:

 Defence is about disrupting the attacker

-The aim of the defender, then, is to make the attacker not perfect.
+The aim of the Defender is to make the Attacker not perfect.
 Make the attacker make mistakes.

-The first thing the attacker has to do is to determine the range to the defender.
-The first thing the defender should do is disrupt this.
+The first thing the Attacker must do is to determine range to the Defender.
+The first thing the Defender should do is disrupt this.

 Humans aren’t good at determining range precisely at long distances.
 They’re worse when the target moves closer and further randomly.
-People also use cues like blade position to estimate range.
+People also use cues such as blade position to estimate range.

-Go forwards.
+So: Go forwards.
 Go backwards.
 Go far away – 5 metres, 6 metres – then come really close.
 As close as the Defender can without being hit – suggest just outside the Attacker’s lunge range.

 Humans anticipate movement from body language.
-A defender who looks like they are about to move back can compel the attacker to think the defender will move back.
+A Defender who looks like they are about to move back can compel the Attacker to think the Defender will move back.
 Conversely, a Defender who looks like they are preparing to dart forwards can compel the Attacker to think a counterattack is inbound.

-Body language and blade cues work well for the defender to lie about their next move.
+Body language and blade cues work well for the Defender to feint their next move.
 Examples include:

 - Leaning forwards, dashing forwards -> Pretend to go forwards.